 Whilst the courses above are at the top end of the price range there are several other courses that are much more affordable but will still challenge most players.
 La Canada is especially good and for those and if you want spectacular views then Alcaidesa shouldn’t be missed.

-Why Play In Sotogrande On Your Next Golfing Break?
+Sotogrande Golf On Your Next Golfing Break

 For those looking to stay on a golf course then the Hotel Almenara Golf Resort is ideal.
 There are 27 excellent holes of golf and four-star accommodation in either apartments or hotel rooms.
 Sotogrande has its own marina and is known locally as “little Venice” as it has a few bars and restaurants overlooking it.